On the asymptotic distinct prime partitions of integers: Partitions into primes

-The only difference is that the coefficients $f_1$ and $f_2$ of \cite {BBBM} are replaced here by the $F_1$ and $F_2$, respectively.
+The only difference in going from bosonic to the fermionic case is that the coefficients $f_1$ and $f_2$ of \cite {BBBM} are replaced here by the $F_1$ and $F_2$, respectively.
 Therefore we obtain our result simply by replacing the coefficients $f_i$ in the bosonic case by the $F_i$ in the present fermionic case and following the steps outlined in \cite{BBBM}.

 Thus we can directly give the result for the fermionic case as

 with the constant \beq b^F = \left[\frac{F_2}{F_1}+\ln(\pi/\sqrt{6})\right]=0.7028796287\!\dots \eeq The asymptotic $Q_{as}(n)$ is then obtained replacing $E$ by $n$ above, so that: